Sheep Without a Shepherd

-Sheep Without a Shepherd (误杀 (Wù Shā, Manslaughter)) is a 2019 Chinese crime thriller film directed by Sam Quah (柯汶利) and produced by Chen Sicheng.
-It is an official remake of the 2013 Indian Malayalam-language film Drishyam.
+Sheep Without a Shepherd (误杀 (Wù Shā, Manslaughter)) is a 2019 Chinese crime drama film directed by Sam Quah (柯汶利) and produced by Chen Sicheng.
+It is an official remake of the 2013 Indian Malayalam film Drishyam.
 The film stars Xiao Yang, Tan Zhuo, and Joan Chen.

 Sheep Without a Shepherd was released in China on 13 December 2019 in conventional and IMAX formats.
 It became the 9th highest-grossing Chinese film in 2019, grossing US$199 million.

 Plot

 Internet technician Li Weijie, his wife Ayu, and their two daughters Ping Ping and An An are a middle-class family living in northern Thailand.
 Ping Ping is sexually assaulted at a summer camp by Su Cha, who is the son of mayor Du Peng and his wife, police chief La Wen.
 Using this information, Su Cha blackmails Ping Ping in order to extort further sexual favours from her.

 Su Cha arranges to meet with Ping Ping on her family's property, but is confronted by Ayu, who seeks to defend her daughter.
 After Su Cha assaults Ayu, he is accidentally killed by Ping Ping.
 Ayu and Ping Ping hastily bury Su Cha's body in the grave of Weijie's uncle, which is located in a local cemetery, but not before they are spotted by An An.

 Weijie is informed of the murder and seeks to defend his family from police action.
 He disposes of key evidence, including Su Cha's car and mobile phone.
 He establishes an alibi for his family through an impromptu weekend holiday to the nearby area of Hua Lamphong, seeking to improve the credibility of the alibi by talking to, and reminding witnesses of his and his family's presence in key areas, as well as through collecting physical evidence such as bus tickets and invoices.
 Weijie also trains his family on their conduct during police interrogations.

 Weijie and his family eventually come under investigation after local police officer Sang Kun, who harbors animosity towards Weijie, spots him driving Su Cha's car when it was earlier being disposed of.
 Sang Kun's testimony is initially met with disbelief due to his reputation for misbehaviour, but he raises La Wen's suspicion towards Weijie, which is further reinforced after Weijie reacts negatively when news of the car's discovery in a lake is mentioned.
 Despite intensive interrogations involving Weijie, his family, and relevant witnesses, La Wen is unable to successfully defeat Weijie's alibi.